tofuandeve/ada-pets-node/README.md

 There are tests for each of the waves in the `test/` directory, there is one file per wave.
 For example you can run the Wave 1 tests with `jest test/wave1.test.js`.

 **Note: Because Axios is asynchronous we will need to use `setResult` instead of returning results and `setError` instead of throwing errors.**

+## Wave 0: Familiarize Yourself with the Pets API

+Read through the [documentation for the Pets API](https://github.com/AdaGold/pets-api) and experiment with using it via Postman so you can have a handle on how it works for the tasks below.

 ## Wave 1: List Pets